 Support to the African Union for the Operationalisation of The African Peace and Security Architecture (APSA)

-Title: Support to the African Union for the Operationalisation of the African Peace and Security Architecture (APSA)
+Title: Support to the African Union in the prevention and management of violent conflicts and peace consolidation within the framework of the African Peace and Security Architecture (APSA)

 Lead executing agency: Peace and Security Department (PSD) of the African Union Commission (AUC)

 For decades, crises and violent conflicts have erupted in some countries and regions on the African continent.
 In 2017 there were 52 violent conflicts spread across more than 30 African countries.
 Areas of conflict are often the struggle for political power, access to natural resources, and disputes surrounding elections and political extremism.

 The African Union (AU) was given a comprehensive mandate to maintain peace and security in 2002.
 With a comprehensive African Peace and Security Architecture (APSA), the AU and the African regional organisations are seeking African solutions for peace and security.
 Their mission is to better prevent and manage violent conflicts and crises.

 The AU has already successfully prevented violent conflicts in a number of cases.
 However, financial and personnel bottlenecks, as well as political opposition, often impair the quality and prevent the effectiveness of interventions.
 In addition, the current focus on conflict management in the form of peace missions generates high costs that the organisation so far has been unable to adequately cover using its own financial resources.
 Another challenge is to involve women and young people more comprehensively in the peacebuilding process.

 The project therefore focuses on structural crisis prevention, preventive diplomacy, mediation and the promotion of youth initiatives and gender aspects.

 The Member States of the African Union are better able to mitigate emerging crises, diffuse violent conflicts that have already erupted and consolidate peace in post-conflict countries.